Evil Clutch: Production

-Director Andrea Marfori was a movie buff at an early age and would begin working in documentary and short films in the early 1980s.
+Director Andrea Marfori was a film buff at an early age and would begin working in documentary and short films in the early 1980s.
 In April 1987, Marfori began work on a horror short film which the director described as a pre-film for his first feature Evil Clutch.
 The film was made with an approximate 100 million lire budget with a crew of 20 people and a cast of five.
 To complete the film, Marfori included footage from his short film Gory Sand.

 The film was titled Il bosco 1, with the number one being added as an ironic nod towards the amount of horror film sequels in theatres at the time.

 Release

 Evil Clutch was shown at the Brussels International Festival of Fantasy Films on March 26, 1988.
-It was later shown Rome's Fantafestival on June 7.
+It was later shown in Rome's Fantafestival on June 7.

 The film was not released theatrically and released on home video in Italy by Eagle Home Video.
 It was released in the United States on home video on June 4, 1992 by Troma.